About our Therapists

 My approach to therapy is strongly integrative.
 I have extensive training in many varied modalities including Parenting by Connection (Hand in Hand Parenting), Floortime, Applied Behavior Analysis, Motivational Interviewing, Play Therapy, Expressive Arts Therapy, Sandtray/World Play, Depth Therapy, Mindfulness, Nonviolent Communication, Cognitive Behavioral Therapy (CBT), and Positive Psychology.

 Regardless of what approach is called for with a client, I emphasize the importance of developing a caring and supportive relationship in therapy, as I believe true change can only come about through a deep understanding of one another.

-At SF Bay Play therapy we believe in transparency in therapy and so we offer you our CV's below.
+At SF Bay Play therapy we believe in transparency in therapy and so we offer you our resume's below with information about our education, experience, and background.
 We are happy to answer any questions you might have.
 Modeling open communication is an important part of who we are and how we practice therapy.

 Suzy Young, LMFT